Matrimonial property agreements in Spain

 Privacy

-How are the marriage contracts formalised?
+How are marriage contracts formalised?